Are you devoted to God’s Word? And what does it even mean? Scripture tells us.

-One of my biblical heroes is Ezra.
-He lived in the 5th century BC, a Jew born during Israel’s Babylonian exile.
+Ezra, one of my biblical heroes, is described as being “devoted” to God’s Word.
+Ezra lived in the 5th century BC, a Jew born during Israel’s Babylonian exile. (“What is the Post-Exilic Period?”)
 He was a “scribe” and a descendent of Aaron, a priest of the Most High God.
-Ezra was a “teacher well versed in the Law of Moses” (Ezra 7:6).
+Ezra was a teacher “well-versed in the Law of Moses” (Ezra 7:6).
 He was far more than a casual student of God’s Word.
-He was a skilled teacher who knew it backward and forward.
+He was a skilled teacher who committed himself to the regular study of Scripture.

 The book of Ezra also tells us five times in two chapters that “God’s gracious hand” was on Ezra.
 And it also tells us why:

 “…the gracious hand of His God was on him.
 For Ezra had devoted himself to the study and observance of the Law of the LORD, and to teaching its decrees and laws in Israel.”
 Ezra 7:10 NIV